by-jp/www.byjp.me/content/notes/twitter/7270064773/index.md

 tags:
 - imported
 - from-twitter
-- nyresolution
+- NYResolution
 ---
-[nyresolution](/tags/nyresolution) If you can say it with fewer words, why haven't you?
+[NYResolution](/tags/nyresolution) If you can say it with fewer words, why haven't you?